grumat/glossy-msp430/Hardware/BlackPill-BMP/FABRICATION.md

   JTAG connector.
   - Control if the U2 is warming up.
 In a normal operation no significant temperature rise should happen.
-If this is the case verify U2, U3, U4, U5, U6 and U7 and it's surrounding passive elements
+If this is the case verify U2, U3, U4, U5, U6 and U7 and it's surrounding passive elements, for unwanted shorts.
-  - Check also the temperature of the voltage regulator of the BluePill, though it sits on the bottom of the board.
+  - Check also the temperature of the voltage regulator of the BluePill (though it sits on the bottom of the board).
   - A thorough visual inspection is required to locate possible shorts.